Alfresco/tutorials/docs/contract-management/smart-folders.md

 ```
 <br />

-Depending on what you already uploaded, some of those folders should already be populated but let’s test the folders with a few specific documents.
+Depending on what you've already uploaded, some of those folders should already be populated but let’s test the folders with a few specific documents.

 First create a vendor contract and set the draftDate to 1/1/2020, then create two employee contracts, set one draftDate to today and the other to the day before yesterday, also choose two different departments.
 Now check the “Current” folder, there should be the two employee contracts in there.
 Next go and look if the vendor contract is in the “Overdue” folder.